brookseakate/actionist-api/README.md

 - DELETE: Delete the specified User

 ## Sample Curl Requests
-These sample requests run against a default local server (`localhost:5000`).
+The below sample requests run against a default local server (`localhost:5000`).
 Substitute your server location if running on a different host.

 - Get a list of all Actions:
 ```